yangjiaolong/Go-ICP/README.md

 * ___Make sure both model and data points are normalized to fit in \[-1,1\]<sup>3</sup> prior to running___ (we recommend first independently centralizing the two point clouds to the origin then simultaneously scaling them).
 The default initial translation cube is \[-0.5,0.5\]<sup>3</sup> (see “config_example.txt”).

 * The convergence threshold is set on the Sum of Squared Error (SSE) as in the code and the paper.
-For the ease of parameter setting for different numbers of data points, we use Mean of Squared Error (MSE) in the configuration (see “config_example.txt”).
+For the ease of parameter setting for different data point numbers, we use Mean of Squared Error (MSE) in the configuration (see “config_example.txt”).
 We use MSE threshold of 0.001 for the demos. ___Try smaller ones if your registration results are not satisfactory___.

 * ___Make sure you tune the trimming percentage in the configuration file properly___,  if there are some outliers in the data pointset (i.e., some regions that are not overlapped by the model pointset).
 Note that a small portion of outliers may lead to competely wrong result if no trimming is used.
 Refer to our TPAMI paper for more details.